That seems only appropriate, since my very first programmable device was a TI-57 Programmable Calculator. Or more precisely,

 What you see below is the current state of the PCjs TI-57 emulator.
 Just today, I finished “wiring” up the LED and Keyboard devices to the TMS-1500 Chip device, and so far, basic arithmetic operations look good.
 I’ve not exercised it much beyond that, because I’m not ready to go down more debugging rabbit holes just yet.
 But if it does crash, there’s a handy “Diagnostics” window attached to it that should display useful information about what went wrong, and it even includes a “mini-debugger”.

 With the PCjs TI-57 emulator, I also decided to take a fresh approach.
-Instead of using the same old ES5-based PCjs shared modules, the TI-57 emulator is built with a new set of ES6-based Device modules, including:
+Instead of using the same old ES5-based PCjs shared modules, the TI-57 emulator is built with a new set of ES6-based Machine library modules, including:

 Nov 5, 2017